 Fading and lightening might be a concern for some, but for others the sun’s natural lightening effect is something to take advantage of.
 “Some men might enjoy letting the natural highlights encouraged by the combination of sunshine and fresh air flourish in their hair,” says Glover.

 To help enhance the process, Glover recommends using some Sun-In Lightener or John Frieda Go Blonder Controlled Lightening Spray at home with a hair dryer.
-But be warned, both of these products should only be used if you’ve got naturally blonde or dark blonde hair – use them on darker hair and you’re likely to develop a brassy red or orange tinge.
+But be warned, both of these products should only be used if you’ve got naturally blond or dark blond hair – use them on darker hair and you’re likely to develop a brassy red or orange tinge.

 Mind The Melt